(Disclosure: Some of the links below may be affiliate links)

 - Disable File Sharing services from your phone.

 These tips will not entirely protect you.
-But at least, they will help prevent hackers from getting access to sensitive data.
+But at least they will help prevent hackers from accessing sensitive data.
 And your online personal finances contain a lot of sensitive data.

 Never connect to your Online Finance Services on a public WiFi!